10. Adjust (set) the sanding table so the ‘sanding belt’ is no more than 2 inches away from the board.

 7. T

-o make sure the planer is working properly, always stoop-down (bend over) and watch the board while it’s bei
+o make sure the planer is working properly, always stoop-down (bend over) and watch the board while its bei

 ng